Photo of University Hall

 Ashley (Cirone) Hodge, M.S. in Earth and Environmental Science, 2017, now Source Water Protection Coordinator, Maine CDC Drinking Water Program

-Isamar Cortes, B.S. in Sustainability Science, 2017, M.S. in Earth and Environmental Science 2019, now PhD student at Montclair State University
+Dr. Isamar Cortes, B.S. in Sustainability Science, 2017, M.S. in Earth and Environmental Science 2019, PhD 2024, Montclair State University, now postdoc at Cardiff University

 Shane Nicols-O'Neill, BS in Earth and Environmental Science, 2018, now MS Student at Montclair State University